 4. After the said screws are removed, proceed to dismount the top cover.
-Carefully pry at the joint of the top cover and bottom cover, which locates at about one third of the computer's height.
+Carefully pry at the joint of the top cover and bottom cover, which locates at about one third of the computer's height for Rigid-772 and one fifth of the computer's height for Rigid-770.
 Then completely part the top cover from the computer.